What is Whey Protein?

 And this is true especially right after a bout of resistance exercise -- protein within 4-6 hours is ideal.

 One study looked at pre-bed casein ingestion whilst matching protein across the different groups.
-Previous research had simply compared casein protein to a control group, where protein wasn't matched.
+Previous research had simply compared casein protein to a control group, where the protein wasn't matched.
 Thus, we weren't any closer to a conclusion.

 35 grams were consumed at 10:30 pm, and the other at 4 pm before their weight training.
 The other half of the protein was consumed at 10:00 am (between breakfast and lunch for each group).